 Wild pure-blooded red deer roam the northern hills of Arran.
 They are smaller than their woodland counterparts because they lead tougher lives on the open hillsides.
 Deer in general adapt their behaviour to local environments and in Lochranza the lush grass of the golf course has become part of their traditional grazing grounds.
 As a result, they are people-tolerant so long as their space is respected.

 The stags roam the higher slopes, sometimes alone, sometimes in small stag groups.
-The hinds and calves tend to stay in the shelter of the valley, around the golf course and village.
+The hinds and calves tend to stay in the shelter of the glen.

 The stags cast their antlers and knobbly stumps appear almost immediately.
 The end of winter is a difficult time for wildlife before the spring grass grows.
 The deer are selectively culled in the autumn to ensure a healthy herd.
 Without this intervention, the end of winter would probably find the weakest and youngest deer starving to death.

 The deer lose their shabby winter coats and shine with health.
 The stags' new antlers are covered in "velvet".
 They are least active in the middle of the day and enjoy snoozing in the sunshine, but if it's too hot they head for the hills to avoid insects.
 Sometimes on sunny evenings they bathe in the sea.